jsdelivr/globalping/README.md

 These limits are applied per IP address regardless if an API key supplied or not.

-- 100 requests per minute per IP.
-Covers both POST and GET.
+- 100 POST requests per minute per IP.
+No GET limits are implemented to support "real-time" use-cases.
+- A single measurement is limited to 200 probes per location and 500 total probes
 - other?